ppsp-team/PyNM/paper/paper.md

 The basic idea underpinning Normative Modeling is to fit a model on the controls (or a subset of them) of a dataset, and then apply it to the rest of the participants.
 The difference between the model’s prediction and the ground truth for the unseen participants relative to the variance around the prediction quantifies their deviation from the normal.
 While simple in concept, implementing Normative Modeling requires some care in managing the dataset and choosing an appropriate model.

 In principle, any model that estimates both the mean and variance of the predictive distribution could be used for Normative Modeling.
 However, in practice, we impose more constraints.
 First and foremost, the assumptions of the model must be met by the data.
-Second, we want to distinguish between epistemic and aleatoric uncertainty.
+Second, it is important to distinguish between epistemic and aleatoric uncertainty.
 Epistemic or systematic uncertainty stems from how information about the distribution is collected, whereas aleatoric uncertainty is intrinsic to the distribution and represents the true variation of the population [@xu:2021].

 To the author’s knowledge, PCNtoolkit [@pcntoolkit] is the only other available package for Normative Modeling.
-It implements methods that have been applied in a range of psychiatry and neuroimaging studies including [@kia:2020; @kia:2021; @rutherford:2022a; @fraza:2021], and is accompanied by thorough [tutorials](https://pcntoolkit.readthedocs.io/en/latest/pages/BLR_normativemodel_protocol.html), a [forum](https://gitter.im/predictive-clinical-neuroscience/community), and a framework for Normative Modeling in computational psychiatry [@rutherford:2022b].
-While PCNtoolkit offers more advanced functionality, PyNM emphasizes being lightweight and easy to use, and implements different models than PCNtookit including the GAMLSS which is a powerful option for Normative Modeling [@dinga:2021].
+It implements methods that have been applied in a range of psychiatry and neuroimaging studies [@kia:2020; @kia:2021; @rutherford:2022a; @fraza:2021], and is accompanied by thorough [tutorials](https://pcntoolkit.readthedocs.io/en/latest/pages/BLR_normativemodel_protocol.html), a [forum](https://gitter.im/predictive-clinical-neuroscience/community), and a framework for Normative Modeling in computational psychiatry [@rutherford:2022b].
+While PCNtoolkit offers more advanced functionality, PyNM emphasizes being lightweight and easy to use, and implements different models than PCNtoolkit including a wrapper for the GAMLSS package from R, which is a powerful option for Normative Modeling [@dinga:2021].

 PyNM is intended to take users from their first steps in Normative Modeling to using advanced models on complex datasets.
 Crucially, it manages the dataset and has interactive tutorials – making it quick for new users to try the method either on their own data or on provided simulated data.
 The tutorials motivate the use of each model and highlight their limitations to help clarify which model is appropriate for what data, and built-in plotting and evaluation functions (\autoref{fig:Figure 1}) make it simple to check the validity of the model output.
 The package includes five models from various backends in a unified interface, including a wrapper for GAMLSS [@rigby:2005] from R that is otherwise not yet available in python, and the selected models cover many settings including big data and heteroskedasticity.